 Andrew Wyrich is an award-winning journalist with experience covering breaking news, politics, technology, trending news, investigative issues and more for nationally-recognized websites and newspapers.

 Andrew is a reporter at The Daily Dot, where he writes about national politics, the internet and net neutrality.
-You can also listen to him talk about politics on The Daily Dot’s viral politicals podcast We’re All Gonna Die.
+You can also listen to him talk about politics on The Daily Dot’s podcast We’re All Gonna Die.

 Over the past seven years he’s reported on national politics, internet culture, net neutrality, the 2015 Mets postseason run, conflicts of interest among local officials, social media trends, local news and more.
 Most of his day is spent scrolling through Twitter for the latest breaking news.

-His work has appeared in The Daily Dot, The Record and NorthJersey.com, USA Today, The Watershed Post, The Herald News, The Asbury Park Press, The Legislative Gazette, The Poughkeepsie Journal, The Daily Record, The New Paltz Oracle, The Legislative Gazette, The Herald News, The Suburban News, Thought Catalog.com, various Patch.com divisions, MetsMerizedOnline.com and dozens of other websites and newspapers across the country.
+His work has appeared in The Daily Dot, The Record and NorthJersey.com, USA Today, The Watershed Post, The Asbury Park Press, The Poughkeepsie Journal, The Daily Record, The New Paltz Oracle, The Legislative Gazette, The Herald News, The Suburban News, Thought Catalog.com, various Patch.com sites, MetsMerizedOnline.com and dozens of other websites and newspapers across the country.
 He has also appeared on-camera for Cheddar and Verizon FIOS1 News.

 A series of stories he co-authored about transgender youth in New Jersey won a Society of the Silurians medallion as part of the organization’s 2016 awards.
-He also a lead reporter on an investigative piece that was recognized by the Investigative Reporters & Editors (IRE) as a national finalist in the student category for their annual awards.
-Andrew was the first to report on New York Mets star Jeurys Familia’s arrest in connection to an alleged domestic violence incident by using public records.
+He was also a lead reporter on an investigative piece that was recognized by the Investigative Reporters & Editors (IRE) as a national finalist in the student category for their annual awards.
+Andrew was the first to report on former New York Mets star Jeurys Familia’s arrest in connection to an alleged domestic violence incident by using public records.

 Andrew graduated from the State University of New York at New Paltz with a Bachelor of Arts in Journalism.
 While at SUNY New Paltz he served as the Editor-In-Chief of “The New Paltz Oracle,” a national award-winning student-run newspaper at the university, for a year-and-a-half.
 He also held other roles, including Sports Editor and Social Media Editor.